You heard/watched it in the news. You even have your own story. I just want to share ours.

 During lunch only did we see the flood in our street!
 It was waist deep!
 People are literally swimming in the floods, which scared my daughter so much.
 The current was actually scary.
 EVERYTHING WAS SCARY.
 Neighbors trooped to the store in front, all wet and immersed up to their waist waiting for the waters to recede.
 Different things floated by.
-HUsband said he saw a mini refrigerator, several pairs of shoes and breeches streaming down our street.
+HUsband said he saw a mini refrigerator, several pairs of shoes streaming down our street.

 We had to shut down the main power switch for safety.
 And later on, Meralco had cut off electricity for probably the same reasons.

 Then I thought to myself, if the floods were this high in our area, what more damage it could be on lower areas like Marikina.
 True enough, when we check on TV the next day, Sunday, the floods in that area were two stories high!
 Nobody was spared!
 Even the rich ones who live on that area had to be rescued from their rooftops.

 Nothing like this has happened in the last 42 years!
 It was really shocking.
 The good news is amidst the calamity, everyone else is ready to give a helping hand, share a dry blanket and donate.
 I just hope that this country stay strong.

 Donate home cooked or ready-to-eat foods, clothes, blankets, medicines and water.
 Drop-off points are: